microbiome/OMA/04_datainfra.md

 ## [1] 1652    9
 ```

-**Note**: the dimensions of `se_subset_by_sample_feature` agree with those of the previous subsets (9 columns filtered by sample and 1652 rows filtered by feature).
+**Note**: the dimensions of `se_subset_by_sample_feature` agree with
+  those of the previous subsets (9 columns filtered by sample and 1652
+  rows filtered by feature).

-If a study was to consider and quantify the presence of Actinobacteria as well as Chlamydiae in different sites of the human body, `se_subset_by_sample_feature` might be a suitable subset to start with.
+If a study was to consider and quantify the presence of Actinobacteria

-## Conclusion

-Some wrapping up...
+as well as Chlamydiae in different sites of the human body,
+`se_subset_by_sample_feature` might be a suitable subset to start
+with.

 ## Additional Reading

-### Lecture slides

-Introduction to microbiome data science [lecture slides](https://github.com/microbiome/course_2021_radboud/tree/main/slides).

 ### R programming resources